 How to choose the best vegan protein powder for you

-Pea protein is made out of yellow peas, and as such, it’s FODMAP-diet friendly and free of allergens.
-It's also very high in branched chain amino acids (BCAAs).
-According to a review article published in the Nutrients journal, BCAAs promote muscle fiber synthesis and can be a good addition to many different heavy resistance training routines.
-Another hypoallergenic protein source is brown rice.
-Although it’s great quality, brown rice does not boast a complete amino acid profile and consequently has to be paired with different vegan protein sources.
+If you aren't a fan of soy, there are several other options available, including pea protein, rice protein and hemp protein.
+Pea protein is made out of yellow peas, and as such, it’s FODMAP diet friendly and free of allergens.
+It's also very high in branched chain amino acids (BCAAs) which promote muscle fiber synthesis and can be a good addition to many different heavy resistance training routines.
+Pea and rice protein are often combined as together they offer all 9 essential amino acids.

-The next step would be to find a product that aligns with your health and fitness goals.
+The next step in choosing your vegan protein powder would be to find a product that aligns with your health and fitness goals.
 Protein powders are generally divided into two categories: protein supplements and mass gainers.
 Protein supplements aim to exclusively top up your protein intake, whilst mass gainers are designed to also deliver a hefty dose of calories and a bulk of different nutrients that support muscle growth.
 If your primary aim is to lose weight, aim for the regular protein powders, particularly those that are lower in carbohydrate.
-But if you train very hard to shape up your body, mass gainers may be better suited for your goals.
+If you are looking to use protein shakes to gain weight, you will need to choose a mass gainer, which will help you to achieve the calorie surplus needed to put on weight.

 The benefits of using vegan protein powder